 Yukos chief executive, Mikhail Khodorkovsky, played a growing role in civil society and public life.
 In 2001 he launched the Open Russia Foundation to support the country's fledgling democracy.
 But in the eyes of President Putin, he posed a threat.

 Shortly after a televised meeting with the Russian Union of Industrialists and Entrepreneurs in February 2003, where Khodorkovsky spoke about the need to curb corruption, state authorities began to harass and threaten Yukos staff; the company’s offices were searched and files confiscated.

 In October 2003, Mikhail Khodorkovsky was seized at gunpoint.
 Even after the European Court of Human Rights condemned his trial, he would spend more than a decade in jail.

 A man of honour, Vasily Aleksanyan refused to give false testimony against his Yukos colleagues.
 He died two years after his release from detention.

-Yukos Executive Vice-President, Vasily Aleksanyan, was diagnosed with lymphoma and AIDS shortly after his arrest.
-He was repeatedly denied urgent medical attention even as his health deteriorated.
+For Yukos Executive Vice-President, Vasily Aleksanyan, these rulings came too late.
+He was diagnosed with lymphoma and AIDS shortly after his detention, but was repeatedly denied urgent medical attention even as his health deteriorated.
 A man of honour, Aleksanyan refused to give false testimony against his Yukos colleagues.
 He remained in pre-trial detention for almost three years in conditions described as “monstrous” by Russia’s Human Rights Council.
 In 2008 the European Court of Human Rights ordered Russia to release him.
-He died two years after his release.
+Aleksanyan never recovered, and died shortly after his release.

 In December 2003, without warning, Russian tax authorities demanded $3.5 billion from Yukos - only a few months after a regular tax audit had given the company a clean bill of health.
 Yukos was ordered to pay the full amount in two days.